hiragelleh02/Park-Me/README.md

+## TL;DR

+- **APK available**: A working version of the app is provided at `app/outputs/flutter-apk/app-release.apk`.
+- **Quick Test**: Drag and drop this APK onto an Android emulator to run the app without building it manually.

 # Park Me - Smart Parking Management System

 A Flutter-based smart parking management app designed specifically for **Georgia State University (GSU)** parking facilities.
 Park Me simplifies parking with **real-time slot availability, dynamic pricing**, and **GPS navigation**.